-Michael Moccio ’16 / Emertainment Monthly Assistant Editor
+Michael Moccio ’16 / Emertainment Monthly Managing Editor

 Grant Morrison began writing for Batman with Batman #655 back in 2006.
 Almost seven years later, Morrison has written Batman, JLA, Arkham Asylum: A Serious House on Serious Earth, and many other well received titles that have fleshed out the DC Universe.
 Morrison’s approach to Batman has always been a bit different.
 In his run on JLA, many fans dubbed Morrison’s take on the character as “Batgod,” where Batman would always be at least two steps ahead of everyone else and resulted in him overcoming exceedingly overwhelming odds.
 More recently, that take on the character has all but evaporated.